- The applicant must be a national of Australia

 - The offered position must be a specialty occupation

-- The applicant must meet the necessary academic qualifying criteria (at least bachelors or higher degree)
+- The applicant must meet the necessary academic qualifying criteria (at least a bachelor's or higher degree)

-Spouse and unmarried children (under the age of 21) of E-3 Visa holders can apply for E-3 (Dependent Visa) as well for the duration of E-3 visa.
+Spouses and unmarried children (under the age of 21) of E-3 Visa holders can apply for E-3 (Dependent Visa) as well for the duration of the E-3 visa.